 What is it?
-Telehealth is videoconferencing, like Skype, except it uses a HIPAA compliant platform to ensure confidentiality.
-Your therapist will send you a meeting invitation to your email or even cell phone.
+We use Zoom’s HIPAA compliant business platform for our online counseling.
+Your therapist will send you a meeting invitation to your email or cell phone.
 You just click on the link, and your therapist will be on the other end, ready to see you as usual.

-We have offered telehealth services for several years now at Spencer Psychology, and our clinicians trained in the modality well before Covid-19.
+We have offered online counseling services for several years now at Spencer Psychology, and our clinicians were trained in the modality well before the pandemic.
 It is not a “lesser” modality than our in-person sessions, just a different modality.
-We have many clients who prefer it.
+We have many clients who prefer it for privacy and convenience.

 Does it work as well as in-person sessions?
 Yes.
-Telehealth has been available for counseling for years.
+Online counseling has been available for years.
 Multiple studies over these years have found that in broad use, it is just as effective as in-person sessions in terms of symptom reduction and client satisfaction.
-Some studies have found telehealth can even be superior for some age groups and diagnoses.
+Some studies have found online counseling can even be superior for some age groups and diagnoses.

-- Clients with certain diagnoses like PTSD and anxiety disorders who are uncomfortable in waiting rooms can do telehealth without the discomfort of groups of people.
+- Clients with certain diagnoses like PTSD and anxiety disorders who are uncomfortable in waiting rooms can do online counseling without the discomfort of groups of people.

-- If you like your therapist, you can remain with that same person when you move or graduate.
+- You can remain with your therapist when you move or graduate.
 Some clients see their therapist as a long-term support, checking in for episodes of treatment as they transition through life.
 (Being able to maintain that relationship over time is our personal favorite).

-- Military members, clients with security clearances, and clients who are public figures such as teachers, judges, or other elected officials can much more easily protect their privacy by doing telehealth from their homes or offices.
+- Military members, clients with security clearances, and clients who are public figures such as teachers, judges, or other elected officials can much more easily protect their privacy by doing online counseling from their homes or offices.

 - If you live in a rural area, or have a long drive, we can see you without the commute.

-- Elderly clients with mobility issues can use telehealth from their homes.
+- Elderly clients with mobility issues can use online counseling from their homes.

 - More clients living outside the Bloomington area are able to access our specialty services if there are no providers are in their area.